20 min read

 And the tipping point from semi-auto to auto is the same as that from manual to semi-auto.
 This is because there’s not really a transition between semi-auto to auto.
 Usually, a client starts with a manual process then goes either the semi-auto path or the auto path.

-If you have longer production runs, easy products and all the requirements for auto then you go the auto path.
+If you have longer production runs, easy products and all the requirements for auto then you can go the auto path.

 And then to further improve efficiency and remove all humans involved, you can go fully auto.
 But this depends on whether you have the right conditions, the required floor space, the flexible budget and the perfect product mix.